21. The Mornington Peninsula

 It stands to reason that with Australia’s enviable and innovative dining scene comes excellence in restaurant design.
 After all, hospitality is a holy trinity of food, space, and service.
 If one of these elements falters, the whole thing comes tumbling down.

-A collective of talented hospitality design firms means that almost every new opening is noteworthy and such openings are too numerous to list, but a good start is with the brooding Japanese bunker vibes at Melbourne’s Ishizuka; Bondi’s Mexi-cool, candy-coloured Fonda; the deftly restrained interiors of Adelaide’s muted Osteria Oggi; and ARC Dining and Wine Bar, impeccably designed by Anna Spiro, whose signature style is such a huge hit at Halcyon House in Cabarita Beach.
+A collective of talented hospitality design firms means that almost every new opening is noteworthy and such openings are too numerous to list, but a good start is with the brooding Japanese bunker vibes at Melbourne’s Ishizuka; Bondi’s Mexi-cool, candy-coloured Fonda; and the deftly restrained interiors of Adelaide’s muted Osteria Oggi.

 23. Restaurants with the best views

 With both an enviable food culture and some wildly spectacular landscapes, Australia wouldn’t be trying hard enough if we didn’t have some incredible dining rooms with a view.
 From the sun-bleached coast to glinting city skylines, there’s far too many to shout out to here.

 We’d start a furious debate if we were to suggest one above another.
 But to get you started, these eateries offer a view that threatens to throw shade on the menu: diners are almost engulfed by waves at Burleigh Heads’ Rick Shores; displaying Bondi’s beautiful beach and bodies is Icebergs Dining Room and Bar; pretty Melbourne glitters below Vue de Monde; and Perth’s rooftop Wildflower parades the city and Swan River.